 Test using Slido, an interactive live polling website:

-• 2/3 of Parent Champions were able to access the quiz and felt it was easy to use
+• 67% of Parent Champion users were able to access the quiz and felt it was easy to use

 • Parent Champions felt like Slido was exciting and fun, like they were in school taking a quiz

 Two storyboards and prototypes detailing the redesign of scenario 1 of onboarding training and scenario 2 of a new survey training were provided to Dost, as well as design artifacts and user interview notes as final deliverables.
 Each prototype can be walked through as a story being told about Priya, a Dost Parent Champion who is completing her virtual training.

 • Parent Champions desire more structure to their life and work under the new normal, so Dost might want to explore suggested work schedules or a workshop for scheduling work activities and using calendar apps

 • Parent Champions have difficulty understanding the "work from home" concept, so Dost might want to explore a workshop on "work from home" and providing tools and tips for remote productivity

 • Parent Champions sometimes run into challenging questions from end users, so Dost might want to set a norm for peer-to-peer feedback and advice in WhatsApp channels or review recorded conversations with Dost trainers

 • The redesigned virtual training program is currently being piloted at Dost with a new cohort of Parent Champions